Loudonville, Ohio: History

+On August 27, 1944, Charles Kettering, an inventor who was born in the area, revisited the town during a celebration for the Flxible Company receiving the Army-Navy "E" Award.
+This is the manufacturing equivalent of the Medal of Honor.
+He spoke in the baseball field near the Black Fork River where the crowds gathered.

+The Cleo Redd Fisher Museum on Main Street is the town's museum.
+Its name comes from Cleo Redd Fisher who bequeathed the bulk of her estate to fund the museum.
+The museum was constructed in 1973 and opened to the public in 1974.

 In July 1982, Krista Lea Harrison was found dead on Township Road 464 just outside of the town, just 6 days after she had been abducted from Marshallville, a town 35 miles away.
 Robert Anthony Buell was convicted of the crime and executed in 2002.

 In December 2015, celebrity chef Gordon Ramsay visited Landoll's Mohican Castle just outside of town to film an episode of Hotel Hell.
 The episode aired on July 26, 2016, and was the last episode of the series.
 The show "Ghost Hunters" filmed an episode at the castle in the summer of 2019, airing on September 11, 2019.

 Geography

 Loudonville is located along the Black Fork of the Mohican River, near Mohican State Park.
 The river system is navigable by canoe.
 There are a variety of camping, canoeing, fishing, hiking and picnicking activities available along the Mohican River.

 According to the United States Census Bureau, the village has a total area of 2.62 sqmi, of which 2.60 sqmi is land and 0.02 sqmi is water.